kenny613/tictactoe/README.md

 # Tictactoe

-This project is react app Tictactoe game
+This exercise is react app Tictactoe game

 ## Framework/Libraries